Know Your Real State of Charge: 3 Battery Monitors (2026)

 Victron BMV-712 Smart Battery Monitor (panel-mounted display with built-in Bluetooth antenna, 500A shunt, 6.5 to 70 VDC range, programmable relay, VE.Direct port for Cerbo GX integration, 5-year warranty upgradable to 10 years, 99.6 percent coulomb-counting accuracy, ASIN B084M2XYK4)

-Who it's for: the 30 to 42 ft coastal cruising sailboat or trawler owner with a 200 to 400Ah house bank, a nav-station electrical panel, no existing Cerbo GX or Touch 50/70 display, who wants a glanceable always-on state of charge readout at the chart table without opening a phone, needs a programmable relay for low-voltage alarms or automatic generator start, and is buying into the broader VictronConnect ecosystem (SmartSolar MPPT charge controller, Blue Smart IP67 shore charger, future SmartShunt or Lynx Smart BMS as the boat grows).
-The BMV-712 is the cruiser-community default in 2026 not because it is the most accurate monitor on the market but because the Bluetooth antenna lives in the panel where it actually works.
+Who it's for: the 30 to 42 ft coastal cruiser or trawler owner with a 200 to 400Ah house bank, a nav-station panel, and no Cerbo GX or Touch 50/70 display, who wants a glanceable always-on state of charge readout without opening a phone, needs a programmable relay for low-voltage alarms or generator start, and is buying into the VictronConnect ecosystem (SmartSolar MPPT, Blue Smart IP67 charger, future Lynx Smart BMS).
+The BMV-712 is the 2026 cruiser default because its Bluetooth antenna lives in the panel where it works.

-What we found: 2,155 Amazon reviews at 4.7 star with the Overall Pick badge and 100+ bought per month is the platform's dominant marine battery monitor adoption signal in 2026, larger than the SmartShunt's 1,237 reviews and an order of magnitude above the AiLi's 1,443 and the Renogy Battery Shunt 300's 109 reviews.
-The Footprint Hero hands-on test measured 150 feet of Bluetooth range unobstructed and 100 feet inside an enclosed battery compartment, compared to 30 feet for the SmartShunt in the same compartment, because the BMV's radio is in the panel-mounted display head at the nav station and not at the shunt buried in the bilge with metallic cabling and seawater alongside the hull.
-Cruisers Forum threads from 2019 onward consistently name the BMV-712 as the monitor of record for trawler liveaboards and sailboat retrofits; the Victron Community Archive documents one Bahamas corrosion failure on a lug install (off-gassing plus salt air, fix is tinned lugs plus glue-lined heat shrink plus Lanocote, install practice not product defect).
-VE.Direct port integrates with Cerbo GX, but the BMV head unit is REQUIRED in the cable chain (the display head is not optional when running into a Cerbo, which is the architectural argument for the SmartShunt when Cerbo GX is already in the stack).
+What we found: 2,155 Amazon reviews at 4.7 star with the Overall Pick badge is the dominant marine battery monitor signal in 2026, larger than the SmartShunt's 1,237 and an order above the AiLi's 1,443 and the Renogy Battery Shunt 300's 109.
+Footprint Hero measured 150 feet of Bluetooth range unobstructed and 100 feet inside an enclosed battery compartment, versus 30 feet for the SmartShunt, because the BMV's radio sits in the panel-mounted head, not at the shunt buried in the bilge.
+The Victron Community Archive documents one Bahamas corrosion failure on a lug install; the fix is tinned lugs, heat shrink, and Lanocote.
+The VE.Direct port reaches a Cerbo GX, but the BMV head stays required in the chain.

 - + Panel-mounted Bluetooth antenna at the nav station is the load-bearing advantage over the SmartShunt; in Footprint Hero's hands-on backyard bench test the BMV-712 connected at ≥150 feet unobstructed (test ran out of room) and 100 feet through an RV battery compartment, compared to the SmartShunt's 30 feet interrupted in the same compartment, these are real-world environment tests not vendor-claimed specs (Victron's own SmartShunt datasheet rates baseline Bluetooth range at 10-15 meters / 33-49 feet in unobstructed conditions, with a warning that conducting elements like metal hulls and seawater can reduce it to "an unacceptable level")